kassio/neoterm/README.md

 ## Default behaviour

-Neoterm's default behavior is to replace the current buffer when opening a neoterm.
+Neoterm's default behavior is to create a new buffer on the current window when opening a neoterm.
 You can change this with `g:neoterm_default_mod`.
 Check the [documentation](https://github.com/kassio/neoterm/blob/master/doc/neoterm.txt) for more information.